Safari goers view elephants at Chobe National Park. Photo by Charles Leonard

 A leopard relaxes in a tree at Chobe National Park.

-How to spend the day
+How to spend a day in Serondela

 Start the morning with a ride from your lodge or Kasane airport.
 If you are coming from a neighboring country, don’t worry—Botswana’s border control is efficient and shouldn’t delay your arrival at Chobe National Park.